Complete Guide & Document Checklist

 • 03At least 2 designated partners mandatory

-• 04Body corporates can also be partners (provide CIN, MOA, Board Resolution)
+• 04Body corporates can also be partners - provide CIN, MOA, and Board Resolution

 Step-by-step process